JulienLivernais/docai-api/README.md

 - Register your own account via POST /auth/register, then connect via POST /auth/login (use your email as username).
 - Click "Try it out" to test.

-Admin accounts are created via: python -m scripts.create_admin), not through the API (this is intentional, to keep admin creation restricted to the project owner).
+Admin accounts are created with: python -m scripts.create_admin

 WHY A CUSTOM RAG PIPELINE
 ----------